wasp-lang/wasp/web/docs/auth/social-auth/_override-intro.md

+> TODO: explain the user fields that can be set by the `getUserFieldsFn` function

 Wasp lets you override the default behavior.
-You can create custom setups, such as allowing users to define a custom username rather instead of getting a randomly generated one.
+You can create custom setups, such as allowing users to define a custom username.

 There are two mechanisms (functions) used for overriding the default behavior: